renaldyhidayatt/prodigio-erp-public-main/README.md

 # Prodigio ERP

-Prodigio ERP is a comprehensive Enterprise Resource Planning (ERP) system designed to streamline and manage business processes across various departments.
-The project leverages modern technologies including Tauri, JavaScript, React, Ant Design (AntD), PHP, and Laravel.
+Prodigio ERP is an innovative Enterprise Resource Planning (ERP) system developed to streamline and manage business processes exclusively within the construction industry.
+Built with cutting-edge technologies, including Tauri, JavaScript, React, Ant Design (AntD), PHP, and Laravel, this system addresses the unique operational demands of construction management.

+Focused on optimizing workflows across project planning, resource allocation, budgeting, and communication, Prodigio ERP provides a robust platform tailored to enhance efficiency and collaboration on construction projects.
+This project represents a significant step in digital transformation, offering construction firms a powerful tool to support informed decision-making and effective project execution.

 ## Table of Contents